 ‘Sustainability’ is everywhere at the moment, and the Ebbw Vale Institute is on board with this and has an on-going sustainability drive at the building and in the community.
-We held a plastic pollution workshop at the EVI for Earth Day.
+Back in April Llamau, a leading homelessness charity in Wales, held a plastic pollution workshop at the EVI for Earth Day.

 Llamau’s Laura Wheeler, who was hosting the workshop, is herself really passionate about plastic pollution.
 Laura started by showing the young people attending some shocking images of plastic pollution, like birds and marine wildlife being choked by debris or fishermen sailing through toxic reefs.
 She then asked them how that made them feel.